 Other ways to generate interest include loaning out your crypto on decentralized exchanges.
 Most DEXs offer high interest rates, and with the use of collateral tokens rewarded to liquidity providers, ‘yield farming’ lets traders squeeze as much profit as they can out of an investment.

 While the word ‘economy’ is usually used in the context of finance, economies are about much more than money.
 Economic agents use natural resources, labor, and capital to spur economic activity, creating an economy.
 The field of economics is closely intertwined with the social domain, and events in either one can have substantial effects on the other.

 There’s not much we can do as individuals to prevent catastrophic events from disrupting our economies, but we can take steps to mitigate how badly it affects our finances.

-This gives you the upper hand in a seller’s market and helps restabilize the financial system.
-After all, an economy is only as strong as its agents.
+This gives you the upper hand in a seller’s market and helps stabilize the financial system.

-Understanding the true value of cryptocurrency becomes easier by getting involved, building up a portfolio, and learning about each crypto project as the industry evolves.
+Understanding the true value of cryptocurrency is easier when you get involved, build a portfolio, and learn about new crypto projects as the industry evolves.